afcarl/procgraph/sources/writing_a_block.txt

 Types of blocks
 ^^^^^^^^^^^^^^^

-There are three ways to create new Procgraph blocks:
+There are three ways to create new blocks:

 1. For using simple Python functions as stateless blocks, just register them